-They were also further exposed to local organizations, programs and projects, which provided deeper understanding of the local community situation, especially on issues and concerns as well as good to best practices.
+They also received additional exposure to local organizations, programs, and projects, which deepened their understanding of the local community situation, especially regarding issues, concerns, and best practices.

 To help them raise their counterpart contributions, the delegates initiated resource mobilization projects, particularly fund-raising initiatives like a garage sale at the St. Joseph Parish in Mabolo, Cebu City.
 They likewise sold online YMX5 journals, shirts, and RTWs that were “selling like hot cakes”.

-YMX5 was launched last February by RAFI-Eduardo Aboitiz Development Studies Center and CENVISNET, in cooperation with the Vriendschapsband Haarlemmermeer Cebu from the City of Haarlemmermeer, Netherlands; the City of Kortrijk, Belgium; and the City of Cebu, Philippines; with the support of the UnionBank of the Philippines.
+RAFI-Eduardo Aboitiz Development Studies Center and CENVISNET, in cooperation with Vriendschapsband Haarlemmermeer Cebu from the City of Haarlemmermeer, Netherlands; the City of Kortrijk, Belgium; and the City of Cebu, Philippines, launched YMX5 last February with the support of the UnionBank of the Philippines.